dmlc/xgboost/doc/parameter.rst

   - A threshold for deciding whether XGBoost should use one-hot encoding based split for categorical data.
 When number of categories is lesser than the threshold then one-hot encoding is chosen, otherwise the categories will be partitioned into children nodes.
-    Only relevant for regression and binary classification with `approx` tree method.
+    Only relevant for regression and binary classification.
+Also, `approx` or `gpu_hist` tree method is required.

 Additional parameters for Dart Booster (``booster=dart``)
 =========================================================